 Not often do we consider the possibilities that emerge from a school cafeteria.

 Most of the time, they’re places where students enjoy a break, eat a meal, and socialize with friends.
-The cafeteria is, absolutely, all of these things, but it’s also much more as many groups around our state are realizing.
-Our school cafeterias can be transformed into both the largest classrooms and restaurants in Nebraska.
+The cafeteria is, absolutely, all of these things, but it’s also much more as many groups are realizing.
+Our school cafeterias can be transformed into both the largest classrooms and restaurants in the nation.

 From the farmer to the teacher to the school food service director, farm to school programs are a network of stakeholders with each offering unique expertise to benefit the health and education of our students.